toomore/COSCUP2013Secretary-Toolkit/scripts/2022/tpl/coscup_healing_market.md

 Hi {{name}},
 This year, COSCUP will bring you a new service called "**Healing Market**".
 We hope to heal your mind and body when you work hard in your life.
 Those services partially need to register, if you are interested in "Yoga Wine" and "Meditations", **please directly reply to us to register**.
+If you want to share the Healing Market to your friends, please refer to [this article](https://blog.coscup.org/2022/07/introducing-healing-market-with-yoga.html).

 ## Yoga Wine